 Is there any friendly competition about your upcoming Disney releases with your "Modern Family" co-star Mr. Ty Burrell?

 J.B.: Oh my lord, I don't even think I've admitted it to Ty.
-Ty Burrell, lord almighty, I am more excited than — well I don't know if his wife is excited or not — but I go nuts for pictures of the "Mr. Peabody and Sherman" posters.
-I stop and point at them.
-Ty is one of those people who is so talented and so magnificent.
-He jokes about, "What furniture are we going to burn?" before he got "Modern Family," but he certainly wasn't getting his due.
-So when somebody that nice, that lovely, cannot enter a room and fail to make it better for everyone in it, gets as many opportunities and does them all so well, I am so excited for him.
-And "Peabody," come on, I'm thrilled.
+Ty Burrell, lord o'mighty, I am more excited than - well I don't know if his wife is excited or not but I go nuts for pictures of the "Mr. Peabody and Sherman" posters, I stop and point at them.
+Ty is one of those people who is so talented and so magnificent, he jokes about what furniture are we going to burn before he got "Modern Family," but he certainly wasn't getting his due so when somebody that nice, that lovely, cannot enter a room and fail to make it better for everyone in it, gets as many opportunities and does them all so well, I am so excited for him.
+And "Peabody" come on, I'm thrilled.
 There is no competition, I can't wait to see "Mr. Peabody and Sherman" and I'm excited for "The Muppets: Most Wanted" too.

 J.B.: Oh we got some swag.
-I took my oldest to the premiere.
-I'm very straight with them about the nature of the business, and Oliver wanted to go to the "Planes" premiere and I was invited and he goes, "Do I have to have my picture taken?"
-And I said, "No but I do.
-That's why they invited me so I'm going to have to."
-And he says "Can't you just skip it?"
-I said, "It's free, [but it's] not free.
-That's how this business works and you love getting all the toys and every now and again you smile, that's all.
-I don't ask him to, but I said to him, "Mom's going to and your choice is to either smile or stand to the side and smile, but no grumping because that's a part of the business."
-But then we're at the premiere and getting the swag and he was melting down because we didn't get there early enough to go to every single booth.
-But I have to admit, I did ask Bobs and everyone involved, etc. "Is there going to be a Dipper doll?"
+I took my oldest to the premiere, I'm very straight with them about the nature of the business and Oliver wanted to go to the "Planes" premiere and I was invited and he goes, "Do I have to have my picture taken?" and I said, "No but I do, that's why they invited me so I'm going to have to" and he says "Can't you just skip it?"
+I said "It's free, not free, that's how this business works and you love getting all the toys and every now and again you smile, that's all.
+I don't ask him to, but I said to him, "Mom's going to and your choice is to either smile or stand to the side and smile but no grumping because that's a part of the business."
+But then we're at the premiere and getting the swag and he was melting down because we didn't get there early enough to go to every single booth but I have to admit I did ask Bobs and everyone involved, etc. "Is there going to be a Dipper doll?"